PaceKW/Monthly-Prediction-of-Marine-Biodiversity-Indonesia/README.md

 ---

 ## Methodology

-1. **Data Preparation**
-   - OBIS data are aggregated into monthly observation counts.
+1. Aggregate OBIS observation counts into monthly time series.
-   - SST data are aggregated into monthly mean values.
+2. Aggregate SST into monthly mean values.

-2. **Data Integration**
-   - Monthly biodiversity and SST datasets are merged using year and month.
+3. Merge biodiversity and SST data using year and month.

-3. **Train–Test Split**
-   - Temporal splitting is applied to prevent data leakage.
-   - Earlier years are used for training.
-   - Recent months are reserved for testing.

-4. **Modeling**
+4. Apply a train/test split (temporal) to avoid leakage.
-   - A Linear Regression model is trained using monthly mean SST as the input feature.
+5. Train a simple Linear Regression model using SST as the feature.
-   - Monthly observation count is used as the target variable.

-5. **Evaluation**
-   - Model performance is assessed using Root Mean Squared Error (RMSE).
+6. Evaluate using Root Mean Squared Error (RMSE) and visual comparison.
-   - Observed and predicted values are compared visually.

 ---